 Certification Maintenance Exemptions

-AICP members in certain life and career situations may be temporarily or permanently exempt from the requirement to earn Certification Maintenance credits.
-These exemptions are explained in detail here.
+AICP members in certain life and career situations may be eligible for a temporary or permanent exemption from the requirement to earn Certification Maintenance credits.

-Please read through this information carefully to determine whether you qualify for an exemption.
-If you anticipate needing an exemption, we highly encourage you apply as much in advance as possible.
-It may take up to six weeks to receive approval for an exemption request.
+If you anticipate needing an exemption, we highly encourage you apply as much in advance as possible, because CM exemptions are not applied retroactively.
+It may take up to two weeks to receive approval for an exemption request.

 The last day to apply for an exemption from Certification Maintenance (CM) during a reporting period is December 31.
 Applications will not be accepted during the grace period.

-To apply for any of these exemptions, please submit the CM Exemption Application Form (pdf).
+To apply for an exemption, please submit the CM Exemption Application Form (pdf).